Athansya/Athansya.github.io/content/posts/c_programming/introduction/index.md

 ---
 <div style="text-align: justify">

 I always thought that learning to code in C would be a difficult and rather tedious experience compared to the high-level languages (e.g Python or Matlab) I was familiar with.
 Hence, I did what every student in my situation would do: procrastinate until the very last moment.
-Who would have though that, in order to prepare myself for my future internship position, my supervisor asked me to learn C beforehand...
+Who would have though that, in order to prepare myself for my future internship position, my supervisor would asked me to learn C beforehand...

 Thus, this Learning C programming series was born, to help me study and practice new concepts.
 I'll try to follow the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle) and keep each new entry as brief and concise as possible.
 Most of the material will be based on Zed Shaw's Learning C Programming the Hard Way, although I'll be adding more references if needed.